The Mind's I: Reception

 Historian of psychology Jeremy Burman, while calling The Mind's I "a wonderful book", described it as popularizing a non-metaphorical reading of Richard Dawkins' proposals regarding memes, leading to widespread misunderstanding (in the form of memetics) and the reification of the original idea-as-replicator metaphor.

 Neuropsychologist Nicholas Humphrey, writing in The London Review of Books gave The Mind's I a mixed review, stating "People who like this kind of thing will undoubtedly find this book the kind of thing they like.
 Counting myself among them, I would reckon The Mind's I cheap at twice the price."
 However, he criticized the emphasis the book places on paradoxes, stating "Paradoxes are fun; they can be illuminating.
 But we should be wary of the temptation to celebrate paradoxes as a royal road to some higher level of reality."

 Professor of philosophy William Barrett, writing in The New York Times gave The Mind's I a mixed review.
 He stated that the book represented a "welcome sign of change" from the prevailing attitudes in philosophy which emphasized the objective over the subjective but stated that "for all its stimulation, I found the book rather confusing, and even confused, in its effect", criticizing Hofstadter's contributions in particular.
-Dennett later wrote a letter to the New York Times defending Hofstadter and calling Barrett's stance "preposterous".
+Daniel Dennett later wrote a letter to the New York Times defending Hofstadter and calling Barrett's stance "preposterous".